stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 In OpenShift, services are used to expose applications internally within the cluster.
 To expose your application externally, you need to specify the appropriate service type:

+### a.
+NodePort

+When using the NodePort service type, OpenShift assigns a random port within a predefined range on each node of the cluster.

+#### 1. Create Service NodePort

-a.
-In your deployment configuration YAML file, define a service with the type NodePort or LoadBalancer:
+Create a separate yaml file (e.g., svc-nodeport.yaml) or define it in your deployment configuration YAML file, and define a service using the following yaml:

 ```yaml
 apiVersion: v1